 Creation of an Emergency Response Cooperation Plan with the MCA’s Search and Rescue Branch for the construction phase onwards.

 Use of guard vessels where appropriate.

+Updated NRAs every two years.

+Device-specific or array-specific NRAs.

 Any other measures and procedures considered appropriate in consultation with other stakeholders.

-Note: This list is not exhaustive.

 b.
-The mention of the IMO/UNCLOS safety zone limited to 500 metres does not imply a direct parallel to be applied to OREIs.
-The Electricity (Offshore Generating Stations) (Safety Zones) (Application Procedures and Control of Access) Regulations 2007 provides the regulatory framework for establishing safety zones to OREIs in the UK.
+The mention of the IMO/UNCLOS safety zones limited to 500 metres does not imply a direct parallel to be applied to OREIs.
+Section 95 of the Energy Act 2004 provides for the decision to grant safety zones around renewable energy installations.
+The Electricity (Offshore Generating Stations) (Safety Zones) (Application Procedures and Control of Access) Regulations 2007 (SI 2007 No. 1948) provides the regulatory framework for establishing safety zones to OREIs in the UK.
 It allows for 500m safety zones around wind turbines during construction, extension, major maintenance or decommissioning and 50m safety zones during operation.
-If developers wish to submit an application to either BEIS or the appropriate licensing authority where applicable, it must be accompanied with safety case and supporting evidence showing justification for the safety zone(s) and how it will be managed.
+If developers wish to submit an application to either BEIS or the appropriate marine licensing authority where applicable, it must be accompanied with safety case and supporting evidence showing justification for the safety zone(s) and how it will be managed.
 The decision whether the safety zone(s) is granted will be made following a consultation with relevant stakeholders.
 For further guidance, please see DECC’s document titled “Applying for Safety Zones Around Offshore Renewable Energy Installations”.

 Development Consent